 Exploding Kittens

 Exploding Kittens bills itself as “a game for people who are terrible at charades.”
 The game became the most-backed Kickstarter of all time in 2015, with more than 219,380 backers.
-A pledge of $20 or more got backers a copy of the card game, which features magical enchiladas, and murderous kittens.
-The game basically markets itself; eventually, Exploding Kittens went on to raise over $8 million.
+A pledge of $20 or more included a copy of the card game, which features magical enchiladas, burned-toast ghosts, and murderous kittens.
+The game basically markets itself; eventually, Exploding Kittens raised over $8 million on Kickstarter and earned an additional $30 million from investors in 2019.

-[Read our full story on Exploding Kittens’ crowdfunding success here.]
+[Read our full story on Exploding Kittens’ crowdfunding success.]

 Veronica Mars

 Successful crowdfunding campaigns aren’t always cutting-edge products.
-Sometimes, fans get excited enough to re-launch their favorite nostalgia project.
-Television show “Veronica Mars” was brought back to life seven years after going off the air when fans raised over $5 million to make a “Veronica Mars” movie.
-The movie opened in 2014 and grossed $3.4 million worldwide.
+Sometimes, fans get excited enough to relaunch their favorite nostalgia project.
+The television show “Veronica Mars” was brought back to life seven years after going off the air when fans raised over $5 million to make a “Veronica Mars” movie.
+The movie opened in 2014 and grossed $6 million worldwide.

 Tile

 A boon for forgetful people everywhere, Tile is a Bluetooth-connected device that helps you find misplaced items.
 The toggle, which can be strapped to a keyring or attached to a phone case, connects with the app to send a beacon for your hidden item.
-The Kickstarter was wildly successful, reaching the $200,000 fundraising goal within 24 hours of launching the page.
-In the end, Tile raised more than $2.5 million.
+Notably, the company didn’t rely on a third-party platform like Kickstarter or Indiegogo to raise money.
+Instead, Tile used Selfstarter to create its own crowdfunding site.
+This allowed founders Mike Farley and Nick Evans complete control over the campaign and to retain more of the revenue it generated.

 The Coolest Cooler

 The Coolest Cooler fundraiser is both a success story and a cautionary tale.
-The cooler, which features an ice-crushing blender, a Bluetooth speaker, a USB charging port and more, raised $13 million on their Kickstarter campaign.
+The cooler, which features an ice-crushing blender, a Bluetooth speaker, a USB charging port, and more, raised $13 million in its Kickstarter campaign.
 But demand far outpaced the company’s capacity to deliver.
 The company needed to raise an additional $15 million, part of which was needed to fulfill orders from the crowdfunding effort.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.